Nevenall/Shift-X/src/System/00 Quickstart.md

 the 1 to 4 scale translates pretty well though I think the shift-x scale might got a ways beyond 4.
 Maybe we can talk about what the scale for various powers might be.

+Recovering Shutdown powers: Wait for a transition scene, may or may not cost.
+Take an appropriate action to recover during an action sequence.
+Might be able to recover if you crit on an action.

 ### Attack

 Blasts, claws, weapons, punches.